-Any student who assaults or attempts to assault another person, or engages in a mutual, physical altercation, to include encouraging the assault by instigating, promoting, or videotaping/recording/posting the assault, will be automatically suspended from school for up to four days for the first offense.
+Any student who assaults or attempts to assault another person, or engages in a mutual, physical altercation will be automatically suspended from school for up to four days for the first offense, with a reentry circle prior to reentering the building.
+Students encouraging the assault by instigating, promoting, or videotaping/recording/sharing/posting the assault may be suspended from school for up to four days for the first offense.
 A second offense will result in a seven-day suspension.
 A third offense will result in a ten-day suspension with a recommendation for an expulsion hearing before the VES School Board.
 Law enforcement may be contacted, depending on the severity of the incident.
 Students involved in assaultive behavior and/or physical altercations will be expected to participate in a restorative action plan.